Learn how a VRIO analysis can help organizations pinpoint their competitive advantages for sustained business success.

 If a resource doesn't add value to your customers, it won't contribute to a competitive advantage.
 If you identify a resource lacking in value, reassess it – perhaps there's a way to modify or leverage it to create value.

-VRIO Framework: Value
+VRIO Framework: value step

 Rarity